xyzroe/XZG/TASK-LIST.md

-- socket connection time
-- hide not used stats on main page
+- enable wifi if no eth for 30 seconds, in there is no config - AP mode

 - MQTT integration for buttons, uptime, version
 - MQTT stats

 - Time synchronization with NTP server

+- Different board - autp select pins

++ socket connection time
++ hide not used stats on main page
 + gzip and put to programm memory all web files
 + bin files moving script
 + git action to increase version